Cybersecurity is hard, got it? But let's stop blaming hospitals for every breach

 Another difficult aspect of infosec?
 “Owning risk is the hardest job in the industry,” said Stephen Nardone, Practice Director of Security and Mobility at Connection.

-Nardone pointed to the human attack surface that is predicted to expand by 2020 to 4 billion people who can be social engineered or attacked in some way as a particular pain point.
+Nardone pointed to the human attack surface that is predicted to expand by 2020 to 4 billion people who can be social engineered in some way as a particular pain point.

 As of HIMSS Analytics latest study more than half of IT shops own risk management, according to Bryan Fiekers, Senior Director of Research Services at HIMSS Analytics.